23 Apr Types of Pipelines

 Transportation pipelines tend to be made using the largest pipes.
 The Pipeline Safety Trust defines transportation pipelines as being between “6-48 inches in diameter.”
 In addition to dealing with large quantities of materials, these pipelines often work at high-pressure levels.
 PS Trust notes that gas transport pipelines operate at between “200 – 1500 psi,” but the pressure level will vary depending on the material being transported.

 Safety is a major concern with every type of pipeline, but it’s especially important and challenging with transportation pipelines.
 This is because of their size, length, and pressure.
 Even a small hole can lead to a huge spill, and even large spills can take serious time to find and address.
-A line that stretches for hundreds of miles, and it can take hours or even days just to find the leak after the first signs of trouble.
+A line that stretches for hundreds of miles, can take hours, or even days, to find the leak after the first signs of trouble.
 This is why it’s so important to make sure that transport pipelines are built correctly.
 Poor construction can lead to disastrous results.

 - Medium length